-"Working memory" is the short-term memory you use when learning new information and solving problems.
+"Working memory" is the type of memory you use when learning new information and solving problems.
 Working memory itself is located in the prefrontal cortex, part of the brain behind your forehead.

 How does a good mood strengthen working memory?
 The dopamine hypothesis, proposed in 1999 by researchers Ashby, Isen, and Turken suggests that a positive mood increases the release of the neurotransmitter dopamine in the prefrontal cortex.
 Higher levels of dopamine directly enhance the performance of working memory.